U.S. Politics & Health Policy

-The Women’s Health Initiative: A Lifesaving Program
+A Lifesaving Program Under Threat

-The Women’s Health Initiative, funded by the National Institutes of Health (NIH), costs just $10 million a year—a drop in the bucket compared to the federal budget.
+The Women’s Health Initiative, funded by the National Institutes of Health (NIH), costs just $10 million a year.
 For three decades, it has conducted groundbreaking research on critical issues like breast cancer, heart disease, and osteoporosis.
-By the government’s own estimates, this program has saved countless lives and billions of dollars in medical costs.
+By the government’s own estimates, this program has saved countless lives and billions in medical costs.
+When the administration proposed cutting this funding, the backlash was immediate and fierce, proving that public outcry can hold leaders accountable.

 Unpopular Policies, Unpopular President